sabrinathai/ExperienceSampler/Data-Organization-R-Option/Google Data Organization Instructions.md

  * Just input the row numbers.
 4. Starting from **line 49**, copy and paste the lines starting from **28**
- * This renames the variables in the **ACTUAL** spliced dataset
+ * This renames the variables in the **ACTUAL** spliced dataset **For Google Data**.
+Uncomment **line 53**.
+This line will remove the ".completed" tag from your unique keys.
-5. If you wish to reorganize the columns in your dataset, uncomment **lines 92 - 103**.
+5. If you wish to reorganize the columns in your dataset, uncomment **lines 96 - 107**.
  * Rearrange them by typing the variable names in the order you desire.
 Each variable name should appear between the quotation marks.
-6. In **line 114**, set the directory for where you want your long form data to be saved.
-You can rename the long form data file in **line 115** if you want.
+6. In **line 118**, set the directory for where you want your long form data to be saved.
+You can rename the long form data file in **line 119** if you want.
 7. Run each line by itself in the **PREPARATION** section.
 Inspect the variable names carefully.
 8. Highlight and run all the lines from the **CONVERSION** section to the end of the script.